StarsoftAnalysis/contours/README.md

     $ mncontours thingy.png

 will create a file called thingy-mnc-t128m15A4L.svg.
-The numbers in the output SVG file name indicate the default values of the threshold, margin, and paper options.
+The numbers in the output SVG file name indicate the values used for the threshold, margin, and paper options -- in this case, the default values.

 ### Options